linkerd/linkerd/linkerd/docs/protocol-h2.md

 Key | Default Value | Description
 --- | ------------- | -----------
-dstPrefix | `h2` | The `dstPrefix` as set in the routers block. urlPath | N/A | A path from the URL.
+dstPrefix | `h2` | The `dstPrefix` as set in the routers block. urlPath | N/A | The first `segments` elements of the path from the URL

 <a name="h2-headers"></a>
 ## Headers